gpambrozio/hackpack-label-maker-ble-with-web/README.md

   - A tiny web client that runs in Chrome/Edge using Web Bluetooth.
 - Libraries: uses NimBLE (BLE) and ESP32Servo; everything is installable from Arduino IDE.
   - **WARNING:** `ESP32Servo` did not work for me in latest version (3.0.8), so I installed 3.0.7 instead
+- Joystick analog reads did not wrk on ESP32 - I had some issues as the resting state was around 75% of the max, which tells me that the analogRead is non-linear on ESP32.
+I fixed it with some naive offset.

 ---